aimacode/aima-python/README.md

 - `nlp.py`: Implementations of all the pseudocode algorithms, and necessary support functions/classes/data.
 - `nlp.ipynb`: A Jupyter (IPython) notebook that explains and gives examples of how to use the code.
-- `nlp_apps.ipynbg`: A Jupyter notebook that gives example applications of the code.
+- `nlp_apps.ipynb`: A Jupyter notebook that gives example applications of the code.
 - `tests/test_nlp.py`: A lightweight test suite, using `assert` statements, designed for use with [`py.test`](http://pytest.org/latest/), but also usable on their own.

 # Index of Algorithms